PdxCodeGuild/IntroToProgramming/labs/lab08-guess_the_number.md

 ## Advanced Version 1

-Using a `while` loop, allow the user to guess 10 times.
-If they fail to guess the number after 10 tries, the user is told they've lost.
+Tell the user whether their guess is above ('too high!') or below ('too low!') the target value.

 ## Advanced Version 2